 - Issues in Reporting

 - Accounting Information Systems

 - Business Mergers and Acquisitions

-An associate’s in accounting is the fast track to an entry level career.
+An associate in accounting is the fast track to an entry-level career.
 In some respects, it is also an affordable first foray into the field.
 Once earned, students can decide if they want to continue to pursue an accounting education, another degree or simply a job.
 Bookkeeping, payroll and billing positions can all be pursued by an associate degree holder.
-More likely than not, someone with an associate’s will start off as an assistant to a certified accountant.
+More likely than not, someone with an associate's will start off as an assistant to a certified accountant.

-A typical four-year bachelor of science in accounting requires that students spend the first two years of school taking general education courses, along with supplementary classes that cover economics, advanced mathematics, and business law.
+A typical four-year bachelor's in accounting requires that students spend the first two years of school taking general education courses, along with supplementary classes that cover economics, advanced mathematics, and business law.
 The core of an accounting program prepares graduates for the CPA exam, and stresses technical competence in auditing, taxation and financial accounting.

-At this point, new graduates of a bachelor’s degree program may continue on to another year of schooling to earn the extra credit hours required for the CPA designation.
+At this point, new graduates of a bachelor's degree program may continue on to another year of schooling to earn the extra credit hours required for the CPA designation through a master's in accounting.
 Some firms hire these graduates in junior positions and allow them to continue their education, and some only hire accountants who have passed the CPA exam.

 The master's degree program for accountants may either be a five-year program designed to award both degrees, or may be a separate program designed to prepare bachelor's graduates for the CPA exam.

 The graduate work mentioned above is all relevant to the doctoral experience as well.
 But where the master's program is typically a vehicle for professionals who want to pass the CPA exam and then enter the workforce, the Ph.D. in accounting is more for committed research and education positions.

 Most Ph.D. graduates will go on to teach at the university level, work on an academic, accounting-centric publication or become a senior member of some sort of financial think tank.